What is a pre-existing medical condition?

 What does a pre-existing medical condition do to my travel insurance?

 This will depend on the condition and the insurer.
-Some insurers will simply give you the green light and it won’t be an issue.
-Some will bump up your premiums a little to factor in that you could be more likely to need medical attention while away.
+Some insurers will simply give you the green light and it won't be an issue.
+Some will bump up your premiums a little to factor in any increased risk that you might require medical attention while overseas.

 And in some cases, depending on what your pre-existing medical condition is, you might be denied cover for it altogether.
 However, that doesn't necessarily mean you can't still get a travel insurance policy, for all the other stuff that can go wrong on holiday.
 The policy will just exclude cover related to your PEC.